6RISCode/6RIS/README.md

 # Quickstart
 6RIS consists of two commands：
 1. Data preparation

+Process the data into the format of *data_demo.json*, which contains data with two addresses.

 2. Load pre trained model for IPv6 address correlation

 ```